slaveofgod/sog-validator/doc/validators/Range.md

 # Range
-Validates that a given number is *between* some minimum and maximum number.
+Validates that a given number is *between* some minimum and maximum number or date.

 [**Homepage**][documentation-url]